arduino/docs-content/content/hardware/11.modulino/modulino-nodes/modulino-joystick/tutorials/how-joystick/how-joystick.md

 <Alert type="note">

-The Modulino Joystick is shipped with the top unmounted.
-Make sure to firmly attach the top on the joystick shaft before you start using the node.
+If the top on your Modulino Joystick is unmounted, make sure to firmly attach the top on the joystick shaft before you start using the node.

 </Alert>